A slow, practical introduction to the South of Italy

 Southern Italy doesn’t reward checklist travel.

-It rewards attention — to place, to rhythm, to the space between destinations.
+It rewards attention — to place, to rhythm, to long Summer lunches (pranzo), Pre-dinner drinks (Aperitivo), and the space between all its beautiful destinations.